ibm-cloud-architecture/refarch-cloud-data-analytics/dataconnect.md

 When finished, hold `SHIFT` and type `ZZ` to save and close the file.

+Now we need to restart the secure gateway client.
+One way to do that is to reboot the machine.
+Using the VM Playr button, reboot the VM.

 Back in your web browser, hit the X at the top-right of the popup to return to the Secure Gateway screen.
+You should now see that 1 client is connected.